Hilabaan Island

-During the midst of Bagyong Ruby and Super Typhoon Yolanda, The barangay was totally devastated.
-And it is being neglected by the National government until now that it does not get any centavo for the Yolanda Fund for any government projects.
-The natives are very thankful to Rotary Club of Dasmariñas Makati for the pangkabuhayan project that they have embodied to the resident as well as The Catholic relief service for the housing project.
+With Bagyong Ruby and Super Typhoon Yolanda the barangay was totally devastated and it is being neglected by the National government until now that it does not get any centavo for the Yolanda Fund for any government projects.
+The natives are very thankful to Rotary Club of Dasmariñas Makati for the pangkabuhayan project and with the RCDM YOLANDA VILLAGE, that they have embodied to the resident as well as The Catholic relief service for the housing project.